huggingface/blog/falcon2-11b.md

 The data was tokenized with [11B](https://huggingface.co/tiiuae/falcon-11B), the same tokenizer as for the previous Falcon models.

 ### Model Architecture
-The following table summaries some of the crucial details about the model architecture:
+The following table summarizes some of the crucial details about the model architecture:
 | Design choice                | value|
 |------------------------------|-----|
 | Number of Transformer Blocks | 60  |